madanmx/GameSFX/README.md

 Open the coot, load the dark.pdb and 1ps.map to see the difference electron density features.

-# Many programs for the SFX data (Part 2, Part 3....)
+# Many programs for the SFX data (Part 2; Extraplated maps, Part 3: Pearson Correlation coefficent....)
 Work in Progess!!

 # License